Chapters and Articles

 - The Modern Prison Paradox: Politics, Punishment, and Social Community, 2013.
-New York: Cambridge University Press
+Cambridge University Press

-- Arresting Citizenship: The Democratic Consequences of American Crime Control (with Vesla M. Weaver), forthcoming Spring 2014.
-Chicago: The University of Chicago Press.
+- Arresting Citizenship: The Democratic Consequences of American Crime Control (with Vesla M. Weaver).
+2014.
+The University of Chicago Press.

-- A Tradeoff Between Democracy and Deterrence? (with Vesla Weaver).
+- A Tradeoff Between Safety and Democracy? (with Vesla Weaver).
 2015.
 In Democratic Theory and Mass Incarceration, ed.
 Albert Dzur, Ian Loader and Richard Sparks, New York: Oxford University Press.

-- A Triologue on Democracy and Mass Incarceration, with Vesla Weaver.
+- Critical Trialogue: The Carceral State, with Vesla Weaver.
 Perspectives on Politics.

 - Does the Front Line Reflect the Party Line?
 The Politicization of Punishment and Officers' Perspectives on Incarceration, with Joshua Page.
 British Journal of Criminology.